AlexandreAdam/Censai/README.md

 This will enable the environment for your current terminal session.

-Another way of exploring the code results is to execute the Jupyter notebooks individually.
+Another way of exploring the code is to execute the Jupyter notebooks individually.
 To do this, you must first start the notebook server by going into the repository top level and running: